timniklas/hass-zte_hyperbox/README.md

 ## Overview

-The ZTE Hyperbox Home Assistant Custom Integration allows you to integrate the ZTE Hyperbox App with your Home Assistant setup.
+The ZTE Hyperbox Home Assistant Custom Integration allows you to integrate the ZTE Hyperbox Router with your Home Assistant setup.

 Supported devices:
 - ZTE MC8810 Hyperbox 5G Lite